evolv-ai/env-integrations/catalyst/README.md

 1. Group all brittle site selectors in one place.
 This makes it easy to find the selectors that are based on customer's DOM that may be volatile.
 2. Handle idemponency.
-3. Easly identify which parts of the page are experimented on.
+3. Easily identify which parts of the page are experimented on.
 This could support tooling, support, and debugging.
 4. Experiment specific setTimeout and setInterval calls.
 These are impacted by spa page navigation.
-Ideally these would be wrapped in APIs that handl navigation automatically.
+Ideally these would be wrapped in APIs that handle navigation automatically.
 5. Simplify coding and support declaritive where possible.
 6. Allow simple experiments to remain simple and support more complex tests (model view rendering)
-7. Simplify things like Mutation Observer..
+7. Simplify things like Mutation Observer.

 ## Installation

-Add the npm integration connector `@evolv-delivery/catalyst`.
+Add the NPM integration connector `@evolv-delivery/catalyst`.

-### Setup
+## Setup

 Add the following json config at environment level to enable the framework across a site